schaefed/Ndarray/README.md

 If no pointer is passed to the constructor, an array of the paramterized datatype will be used to store data and is freed when no other Ndarray objects points into the data.

-The Ndarray class is templated by the data type of the underlying data and the dimensionality of the array.
-The latter parameter defaults to -1.
-This means, that the dimensionality is not fixed and can be changed through the interface.
-Operations like flattening and arbitrary reshaping of objects are trivial operations in this state of an object.
-An implicit conversion function allows the easy transformation from one state (e.g. not fixed dimensionality) to the other (i.e. fixed dimensionality).

 # Status
 This library is work in progress and only the most basic things are implemented, notably:
 - Data sharing.